stgm/scientific-programming-1/python/basics/40 Comments.md

     # output
     print(x)

 With a hashtag (`#`) you tell Python that it does not have to execute that line of code, but it is instead a comment.
 It is common practice to write a comment *above* the block of code it refers to.
+By adding comments to your code, the code is easier to understand for you and possibly other people that use your code.

 Aside from a comment about small blocks of code throughout your program, it is also useful to describe the use of a program at the top of the file.
 For **exercise.py** the following **header comment** would suffice: